zeyadkhaled/openversion/README.md

 - This project serves as an example of a Microservice that holds the current version for different applications.
-It is thought of as a service that will be quereyed by other services to get latest information about a specific application or about itself.
+It is thought of as a service that will be queried by other services to get latest information about a specific application or about itself.

 - The application stores its information primarly in postgres with a middle